-Since it began in 2001, the premium processing service has been a major relief to the U.S. work visa petitioners and beneficiary, especially the H-1B applicants.
+The premium processing service option is a major relief to the U.S. work visa petitioners and beneficiaries, especially the H-1B applicants.
 This optional, but highly beneficial service allows visa applicants to expedite their application processing provided they meet the eligibility requirements.
+Continue reading to learn more about H-1B premium processing time, the process, application fees, and a lot more.

 What is an H-1B Visa?